andyjagoe/web3-analytics-app/README.md

 # Web3 Analytics Dashboard Builder and Main User Interface

-This project is a [Next.js](https://nextjs.org/) app bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-It serves as the primary user interface for [Web3 Analytics](https://web3analytics.network/) and allows users to register apps, create analytics queries, and build dashboards.
+This project is the primary user interface for [Web3 Analytics](https://web3analytics.network/) and allows users to register apps, create analytics queries, and build dashboards.
 Documentation for Web3 Analytics is available [here](https://web3-analytics.gitbook.io/product-docs/).

 ## Setup